Digital-Grinnell/dlad-blog/content/posts/092-staging-isle.md

         * Copy your `/usr/local/fedora/data/objectStore` data to the suggested path of `/opt/data/fedora/objectStore`
             * You may need to change the permissions to `root:root` on the Staging `/opt/data/fedora/objectStore` above after copying so the Fedora container can access properly.
 Do not do this on your existing Production system please.

+{{% annotation %}}
+Since there have been NO changes to my production instance of ISLE since the last backup, and since my configuration is using the aforementioned `DG-STAGING` repository, I have safely skipped this entire step.
+{{% /annotation %}}

 ---

 ## Step 11: On Remote Staging - If Using Let's Encrypt